saffanazyan07/oai_w-agf/doc/time_management.md

 in time_manager.c, together with some global variables (so that there is no need to pass objects around, to limit risks of misuse).

-Each program (for example: gnb, ue, cu, du) will call the time_manager_start() function, passing the kind of program it is.
-Based on this type and the configuration, time_manager_start() will initialize what is needed.
+Each program (for example: gnb, ue, cu, du) calls the time_manager_start() function, passing the kind of program it is.
+Based on this type and the configuration, time_manager_start() initializes what is needed.

-The function time_manager_iq_samples() is called by programs that read IQ samples.
+The function time_manager_iq_samples() is to be called by programs that read IQ samples.
 It is called unconditionally.
 It may do nothing if the configuration is to use realtime ticks and not IQ samples ticks.

 When the program exits, it calls timer_manager_finish() which in turns stops the various threads created by time_manager_start() and releases all the